projectara/greybus-spec/source/control.rst

 This section defines the operations used on an interface using the Greybus Control protocol.
 This protocol is different from all other protocols because it operates over a pseudo connection rather than a "real" connection.
-Every interface must have a control CPort running the control protocol, and any module interface can send control protocol operation requests from its own control CPort to the control CPort on another interface.
+Every interface shall have a control CPort running the control protocol, and any module interface can send control protocol operation requests from its own control CPort to the control CPort on another interface.
 In order to allow this multiplexing of